“Our Greatest Natural Resource is in the minds of our Children”

 Our Junior meetings are currently online using Zoom.

-We meet the first Friday of the month until
+We meet the fourth Friday of the month until

 we can meet in person.